-Overall, being a more powerful ecommerce platform, BigCommerce is the more challenging of the two, but it has its positive sides as well.
-These include the fact that most of the ecommerce tools and features are already made available to users during the website building process and that more customizations can be performed both to the storefront and its backend.
+Overall, being a more powerful ecommerce platform, BigCommerce is the more challenging of the two, but it also has its positive sides.
+These include that most of the ecommerce tools and features are already made available to users during the website building process and that more customizations can be performed to the storefront and its backend.

 Shopify is a more user-friendly and simpler option, suitable for beginners.

 Shopify vs. BigCommerce – Ease of Use: The Verdict

 As a whole, Shopify is the clear winner in the ease of use challenge between Shopify and BigCommerce.
 It is a better choice for newbies.